WalletScrutiny/WalletScrutinyCom/_hardware/sugi.md

 ---

-## Addendum 2022-03-19
+## Updated 2022-11-03

+- NFC-enabled
-The Sugi card is very similar to {% include walletLink.html wallet='bearer/satodime' verdict='true' %}.
-It has NFC, has a secure element for authentication and has a companion app.
-Although it is marketed primarily as a "NFC wallet card", it can function with the intention of passing it to another user.
+- Has a secure element for authentication and has a companion app.
+- There are no indications that it has a seal or has a sealing function.

 ## Previous Review 2021-08-08